10 Home Remedies To Heal Adenomyosis + Causes And Diet

 Illustration: StyleCraze Design Team

 Adenomyosis is a medical condition where the uterine lining grows into the uterine wall.
-It causes long, painful periods in women, inflammation, and severe cramping.
+It causes long, painful periods, inflammation, and severe cramping, and may even lead to the formation of blood clots during periods.
 As this requires life-long treatment, certain alternative remedies for adenomyosis may help relieve your heavy, painful periods.
 The best remedial options are heating pads and massage with essential oils, castor oil, ginger, turmeric, and aloe vera.
 In addition, including certain foods like grains, grapes, apples, cabbages, spinach, and spices like mint and cumin may help combat adenomyosis.
 Hence, incorporate the right diet and try home remedies for better results.

 Frequently Asked Questions